jakub-g/git-move-folder-between-repos-keep-history/README.md

 Check the `.sh` file.
 You don't need advanced bash skills.
 Basically you should:

 1. Copy this file to a handy place (outside of the repos you modify)
 2. Modify the variables the top of the file
+3. Make sure the repos modified are in clean state (`git status`)
-3. Run the `.sh` file and let it do the magic
+4. Run the `.sh` file and let it do the magic

 Note that the script will go over each commit in git history one by one, so it may take a while to complete on huge repos (progress is logged though on each commit).